apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>versionContext defines containers images&rsquo; context for component versions,
+<p>Defines the context for container images for component versions.
-this value replaces ClusterDefinition.spec.componentDefs.podSpec.[initContainers | containers]</p>
+This value replaces the values in clusterDefinition.spec.componentDefs.podSpec.[initContainers | containers].</p>
 </td>
 </tr>
 <tr>